-New for 2010 is the C716 which uses the dual-diaphragm element from the C700 series in a cardioid-only configuration.
+Introduced in 2010, the C716 which uses the dual-diaphragm element from the C700 series in a cardioid-only configuration.
 This combines the warmth and accuracy of the C700 series with the transparency of the metal foam basket used in the C715.
 It's a unique go-to microphone for any studio application where cardioid would be the preferred choice.

 Two microphones are offered in the Series Six, the C617SET and the e22S.
 The C617SET is